sankeethsri/Its-Super/README.md

 3. Submit your solution as a pull request to this repository.
 4. Include a brief description of the bugs you fixed, the refactorings you made, and any new features you added.
 5. Include any instructions on how to run your solution if relevant
-6. The pull request will be reviewed by the team and feedback will be provided.
+6. The team will review the pull request, and feedback will be provided.

 # Bonus Points
 1. Refactor the codebase as you see fit.